UBC-DSCI/introduction-to-datascience-python/source/intro.md

 heights of the bars represent certain values, like counts or proportions.
 We will make a bar plot using the `mother_tongue` and `language` columns from our `ten_lang` data frame.
-To create a bar plot of these two variables using the `ggplot` function, we must specify the data frame, which variables to put on the x and y axes, and what kind of plot to create.
+To create a bar plot of these two variables using the `altair` package, we must specify the data frame, which variables to put on the x and y axes, and what kind of plot to create.
 The `ggplot` function and its common usage is illustrated in Figure \@ref(fig:img-ggplot).
 Figure \@ref(fig:barplot-mother-tongue) shows the resulting bar plot generated by following the instructions in Figure \@ref(fig:img-ggplot).

-(ref:img-ggplot) Creating a bar plot with the `ggplot` function.
+(ref:img-ggplot) Creating a bar plot with the `altair` package.

 ```{r img-ggplot, echo = FALSE, message = FALSE, warning = FALSE, fig.cap = "(ref:img-ggplot)", out.width="100%", fig.retina = 2}
 image_read("img/ggplot_function.jpeg") |>